€20 Million European Commission Grant Secured for HOPE Project, Pioneering Offshore Renewable Hydrogen Production

 Credit: Lhyfe

-Lhyfe, in collaboration with its partners, has successfully secured a substantial €20 million grant from the European Commission for the Hydrogen Offshore Production for (HOPE) project.
+Lhyfe, in collaboration with its partners, has successfully secured a substantial €20 million grant from the European Commission for the Hydrogen Production for Europe (HOPE) project.
 This ambitious initiative aims to facilitate the implementation of large-scale offshore manufacturing of renewable hydrogen.

 Over the course of five years, the HOPE project will involve the development, construction, and operation of a pioneering 10MW production unit in the North Sea, located off the coast of Belgium.
-The primary objective is to demonstrate the technical and financial feasibility of this offshore endeavor, as well as the viability of pipeline transportation to supply customers.
+The primary objective is to demonstrate the technical and financial feasibility of this offshore endeavor, as well as the viability of pipeline transportation to supply onshore customers.

 See also: Cero Generation and Enso Energy Successfully Secure Funding for 50MW Battery Project in Gloucestershire, England

 Lhyfe took its initial stride in 2022 with the inauguration of Sealhyfe, a pilot production plant for offshore hydrogen.
-Sealhyfe successfully incorporated Plug's PEM (Proton Exchange Membrane) technology and utilized a 1MW floating wind turbine for power generation.
+Sealhyfe successfully incorporated Plug's PEM (Proton Exchange Membrane) technology and utilized a 1MW floating for power generation.

 With the HOPE project, the consortium partners are now accelerating their efforts towards commercialization.
 The 10MW electrolyser, a key component of the initiative, will have the capacity to produce up to four tonnes of green hydrogen per day at sea.
 This hydrogen will then be transported to the shore through a composite pipeline, compressed, and delivered to customers in industries and the transportation sector.